idangoldman/plate/ROADMAP.md

 ## WIP Release (0.10.0)

 - [x] Creation of a clear [ROADMAP.md](ROADMAP.md) instead of a TODOs puke.
-- [x]	lib folder split into two folders library and runtime.
-- [ ]	Separate tests of library and runtime.
+- [ ]	Clean up of runtime functionality and tests.
+- [x]	Rename of lib to library.
 - [x]	Taskfile for binaries of plate and transpile.
 - [ ]	Migrate to ESBuild as the codebase transpiler
   - [x] Transpile CoffeeScript to JavaScript files
-  - [ ] Transpile YAML to JavaScript Object files
-  - [ ] Resolve aliases #library, #runtime, #tests.
+  - [x] Resolve aliases #library, #tests.
 Might not need them when setting the absWorkingDir parameter.
   - [x] Source maps should be true
   - [x] Minified as well true
-  - [ ] Correct resolution for format, platform, and target of library, runtime, and tests.
+  - [x] Correct resolution for format, platform, and target of library, and tests.
-  - [x] Manage configuration settings in the environment.yml file.
+  - [x] Manage configuration settings in the transpile.yml file.
-  - [ ] optimize the npm package to reflect the package in its production state and not development.
+  - [ ] Optimize the npm package to reflect the package in its production state and not development.
 Meaning removing all folders and files that aren't used in production settings, and update the package json according, after bin/plate compilation as well.
+- [ ] Simplification of package vs project paths into just absolute package path.

 ## Next Release (0.11.0)